openly is a global digital platform delivering fair, accurate and impartial lgbt+ news to a world that isn’t.

-There is a strong need for a global, authoritative news and information platform on LGBT+ rights, one that sheds a light on under-reported stories from around the world, providing unbiased, non-advocacy, trusted content which is of interest to everyone.
-That’s what Openly is all about.
+there is a strong need for a global, authoritative news and information platform on lgbt+ rights, one that sheds a light on under-reported stories from around the world, providing unbiased, non-advocacy, trusted content which is of interest to everyone. that’s what openly is l about.